- What Does An Insurance Impaired-risk Specialist Do

 In the case of those who favor a regular shot of adrenaline coursing through their veins, if life insurance coverage is made available, premiums will reflect the higher probability of loss from injury or potential medical impairment.

-“The [price] difference between people who use a traditional insurance agent versus specialists is typically double the cost,” said Ryan Pinney, an impaired-risk specialist at Pinney Insurance Center in Roseville, Calif.
+“The price difference between people who use a traditional insurance agent versus specialists is typically double the cost,” said Ryan Pinney, an impaired-risk specialist at Pinney Insurance Center in Roseville, Calif.
 “The specialist will find you the best rate available in the marketplace, which is going to save the client money at the end of the day.”

-There is a wide range of illnesses that could qualify you as impaired risk, from the widespread (cancer, diabetes, heart disease) to the more obscure (Parkinson’s, Hepatitis C).
+There’s a wide range of illnesses that could qualify you as impaired risk, from the widespread (cancer, diabetes, heart disease) to the more obscure (Parkinson’s, Hepatitis C).